 Visitors should not attend if they, or members of their household, have symptoms suggestive of COVID-19 or other infections, for example Influenza, Norovirus etc.

 Up to two birth partners can attend with their partner when they are in active labour.
 Only a single birth partner can attend theatre for an elective or emergency caesarean section.

 Visitors must comply at all times with the following safety measures that are in place:

-Those attending an appointment will be required to wear a facemask which will be provided, please follow COVID-19 guidance provided in your appointment letter and also by the health care professionals during your appointment.
+Those attending antenatal appointments/ clinics will be required to wear a facemask, which will be provided.
+Please follow COVID-19 guidance provided in your appointment letter and also by the health care professionals during your appointment.

 We encourage family and friends of patients under our care to consider alternative ways of keeping in touch.
 This includes the use of our hospitals’ free WiFi to use FaceTime or video calling.
 We can help make this happen and inpatients can loan an IPAD from our can Patient Advice and Liaison Support Service (PALS) to use on the ward.

 They are here to help you and will do their best to resolve issues quickly and directly with those concerned.
 If you have an enquiry about visiting restrictions or a concern about a friend or relative who has been admitted, please contact PALS, 9am to 5pm, Monday to Friday except Bank holidays).